I admit to having felt annoyed at some people.

-- A couple of board members over the years have stuck a spoke in my wheel with suggestions which added a lot more work to something I wanted to do.
+- A couple of board members over the years have stuck a spoke in my wheel with suggestions that added a lot more work to something I wanted to do.

 - I’ve had a certain number of pessimists in my life, the Eeyores who can dampen a roaring fire just by walking by.

 How should Christian leaders think and respond when we feel annoyed at someone?
 I’ve already written about responding to people whom God may be using to give us prophetic correction, so here I want to discuss how we deal with our own feelings of annoyance.
 As leaders, we don’t want our personal feelings to damage relationships with our teams.
 So how should we handle the feelings which annoying people evoke in us?